 We don't have access to credit card information or anything like that.

 To make the installation and update process work, we need to collect information about your computer.
 We use DevMate to manage this process.
 We cannot retrieve raw data from DevMate, only summaries.
 To our knowledge, DevMate collects the following to make sure you can install and update Hedge:

 DevMate also handles Crash Reports and issues reported by you manually.
 When doing so you can review the data sent along, and decide not to do so.
 Please do though, we can't really help you without that information.

 DevMate also handles the licensing, in direct collaboration with FastSpring.
 We don't have access to the data needed to make this work.

 You can opt-out from DevMate's data gathering from the Preferences panel.

 We regularly send out emails to our users and others who have subscribed.
 We use MailChimp to do so.
 MailChimp collects your email address, name, sign-up date and IP address.
 All information you put in a form is stored in MailChimp too.
-We add some extra data to MailChimp to make sure we don't send you too many emails.

 When you open an email or click a link in an email, MailChimp records this.
 We can manually determine which user has done so, but we don't.
 We only collect summarized campaign statistics from MailChimp.